-Meeting the Challenge provides essential information on CTC Phase out and industry sectors most affected by it.
-The publication also elaborates on 'applications' across sectors affected by CTC phase out as also GTZ-Proklima's mandate, approach and technical assistance provided to affected industries.
+Meeting the Challenge provides essential information on the National CTC Phase-out Plan and industry sectors most affected by it.
+The publication elaborates on 'applications' across sectors affected by the phase-out of CTC and also GTZ-Proklima's mandate, approach and technical assistance to affected industries.